sst/guide/_chapters/setting-up-your-project-on-seed.md

 ![Add new service screenshot](/assets/part2/add-new-service.png)

 Enter the path to the notes service services/notes.
-Then hit Search.
+Then hit **Search**.

 ![Search new service screenshot](/assets/part2/search-new-service.png)

-Seed will search for the serverless.yml file in the path, to ensure you entered the right path.
-Hit Add Service.
+Seed will search for the `serverless.yml` file in the path, to ensure you entered the right path.
+Hit **Add Service**.

 ![Serverless.yml detected screenshot](/assets/part2/serverless-yml-detected.png)